majsylw/SecondVoice/content/authors/admin/_index.md

 # Our goals

-* Working on segmentation and detection of signs,
+* Working on segmentation and detection of signs.
-* Increasing existing knowledge base,
+* Increasing existing knowledge base.
-* Increasing public awareness,
+* Increasing public awareness.
-* Gaining experience,
+* Gaining experience.
-* Networking,
+* Networking.
-* Experimenting with technologies,
+* Experimenting with technologies.
-* Sharing knowledge,
+* Sharing knowledge.